kyutai-labs/moshi/CONTRIBUTING.md

 ## Issues

-Please submit issues on our Github repository.
+Please submit issues on our GitHub repository.

 ## License